Salary and Career Outlook for a Master's in Health Administration

 Health information managers may work in physicians' offices, residential medical centers or hospitals.
 Some are also responsible for financial records, though this often depends on the size of an information manager's employer.
 In smaller professional settings, information managers often oversee all types of records in an office, according to the BLS.
 Managers working for larger companies often serve as heads of records departments and are in charge of supervising multiple employees.

 The online salary database PayScale.com reported that a sampling of about 115 health information managers were paid total salaries of $29,606 to $71,619.
 These annual salary figures include bonus pay, and were reported as of December 2013.
 Information managers working for hospitals were the most generously compensated, according to this data.

-Though the BLS says that a postsecondary certificate is sufficient for a job as a medical records technician, a MHA may help students on their path to becoming a medical records director.
+Though the BLS says that a postsecondary certificate is sufficient for a job as a medical records technician, an MHA may help students on their path to becoming a medical records director.
 Possession of a health information certification can be a strong advantage in a competitive job market.
-The BLS reports the job market for medical records and health information technicians to be poised for above-average growth of 22 percent from 2012 to 2022.
+The BLS reports the job market for medical records and health information technicians to be poised for above-average growth of 22% from 2012 to 2022.

 Related to Salary and Career Outlook for a Master's in Health Administration

 Students interested in pursuing studies in health administration in the Henderson, NV, area have a few schools to choose from....

 Research online doctoral degrees in health administration.
 Get information on requirements, courses, career prospects and...

 Continue reading to learn about the requirements of an online Bachelor of Science degree program in health administration.
 Find...